 1. Set clear goals and develop a strategy

 Organizational change often transcends multiple departments and job functions.
-A variety of stakeholders are involved to guarantee their interests are heard and met.
+Various stakeholders are involved to guarantee their interests are heard and met.

-According to the Katzenbach Center, only 54% of change initiatives succeed.
-To achieve successful organizational change, clearly defined goals need to be set along with a digital strategy for how they’ll be reached.
+To achieve successful organizational change, you must communicate and define goals and a digital strategy for reaching them.
 After all, how can you measure success if you don’t know what you’re aiming for?

 A strategy helps determine the vision for what the company should look like after the change.
-It is the role of management to develop that vision by listening to the feelings and opinions of those who will be affected.
-This will encourage buy-in across the company and make sure the strategy is carried out as intended.
+It is the role of management to develop that vision by listening to the feelings and opinions of those affected.

 Explaining to your employees why these changes are necessary and will improve their day-to-day may also allay fears and reduce resistance.

-For organizational change to be successful, it needs to be adopted across the business, from C-level down to managers.
-The CEO may have a vision for the change, but it will be up to the rest of the business to execute it.
-That’s why it’s important to share that vision so that others know what their role will be in bringing it to fruition, and what will be required of them after the changes have taken place.
+For organizational change to be successful, it must be adopted across the business, from C-level down to managers.
+The CEO may have a vision for the direction of the change management, but it will be up to the rest of the business to execute it.

 5. Invest in agility training

-Organizational agility refers to being able to react quickly to changes in business operations, strategy, and even culture.
-However, agility is not innate within an organization; it must be learned.
+Organizational agility refers to reacting quickly to business operations, strategy, and even culture changes.
+However, agility is not innate within an organization; staff must learn it.

-The second step is to train your team in productive time management.
-Knowing how to evaluate what is important versus urgent and how to prioritize tasks is crucial.
-Employees will be readily equipped to tackle changes within the organization or their daily jobs.
+- Train your team in productive time management: Knowing how to evaluate what is essential versus urgent and how to prioritize tasks is crucial.
+Employees will have the skills to tackle changes within the organization or their daily jobs.

 Proper agility training enables your business to pivot when the need arises.
 Organizational change will become just another task as opposed to an insurmountable challenge.
-This is also important for organizational health.
+This step is also essential for organizational health.